bitwarden/help/_articles/importing/import-data.md

 The following formats are supported out-of-the-box:

 {% callout info %}
-If you're importing from one Bitwarden Vault to another Bitwarden Vault, or if your format is not listed, [Condition a Bitwarden .csv or .json]({% link _articles/importing/condition-bitwarden-import.md %}).
+If your format is not listed below, manually [condition a Bitwarden .csv or .json]({% link _articles/importing/condition-bitwarden-import.md %}).
 {% endcallout %}

 - [1Password (1pif)]({% link _articles/importing/import-from-1password.md %})